ntrifiletti/barracuda-waas-v4-postman/README.md

 ## Barracuda Web-Application-Firewall-as-a-Service (WaaS)
 ## Postman | API REST v4 Collection ##
 ## Introduction
-The WaaS_API_v4.postman_collection.json template in this repository is pre-loaded with documented API calls and verbs for GET, POST, PATCH, DEL and other various functions for complete API management.
+The WaaS_API_v4.postman_collection.json template in this repository is pre-loaded with documented REST v4 API calls and verbs for GET, POST, PATCH, DEL and other various functions for complete API management.

 These templates are useful when building,testing and publishing API calls related to Barracuda Waas API Version 4 OpenAPI Spec.